-Amazon don’t just benefit from the products they sell.
-Their marketplace services allow third party sellers to use the Amazon infrastructure to sell their own inventory.
+Amazon doesn’t just benefit from the products they sell.
+Their marketplace services allow third-party sellers to use the Amazon infrastructure to sell their own inventory.

 They can take advantage of the Amazon fulfillment services or choose to handle this themselves.
 It creates a powerful competitive landscape where shoppers are even more likely to gravitate to.
 New businesses worldwide are born out of this opportunity set.

 Operating with such a moat in these areas of the economy experiencing huge tailwinds is the best of both worlds.
 Whilst there is plenty of publicity surrounding the growth in online shopping, the theme is still relatively immature.